SCToolsfactory/SCJoyServer/README.md

      - Mode:     [mode]      (p)ress, (r)elease, (t)ap, (s)hort tap, (d)ouble tap           (default=tap - short tap is a tap with almost no delay)
      - Modifier: [mod[&mod]] (n)one, (lc)trl, (rc)trl, (la)lt, (ra)lt, (ls)hift, (rs)hift   (default=none - concat modifiers with & char)
      - Delay:    [delay]      nnnn  milliseconds, optional for Tap and Double Tap           (default=150)

-Supports multiple UDP and TCP servers (one per vJoystick).
- The Network port increments with each active Joystick selected.
+     - JNo:      [joyNumber] >0 Joystick number                                             (default=1)

 Supports UDP and TCP protocol.
 For TCP there are up to 8 simultaneous clients served.
+The primary port accepts commands directed to any vJoy (JNo) device enabled.

+Legacy support: (try to include the JNo as soon as possible..)
+Supports multiple UDP and TCP servers (one per vJoystick for devices >1).
+The Network port increments with each active Joystick selected.
+Don't leave gaps - else the indexing is messed up..
+If JNo is not provided it defaults to 1.
+To send such command to JNo N  send commands to port+(N-1)

 It supports also file upload from a monitored directory to a WebServer with http POST.
 The file is expected to be of type and extension .json